SadisticSun/Browser-Technologies/Week3-PE-BrowserTech/readme.md

 Here I check if the eventListener is or is not present.
 If it isn't, use Microsoft's own ```attachEvent``` method.

 Another example of a fallback is a redirect.
 Here I did use a browser sniffing method for selfeducational purposes.
+The script basically creates a link to the page we want to redirect to and then clicks it.
+Other browsers will just use the standard ```window.location.href```.

+<b>EDIT: This has been removed as browser sniffing is deemed 'not nice'.
+Replaced with server-side redirection.</b>

 ```javascript
 redirect: function () {